-Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original text with track changes Reason problems are emerging or that circumstances are changing in other ways, the JCS authorities will consider implementing some or all the following measures to bring forward development: • working with developers and infrastructure providers to remove obstacles to the delivery of sites • seeking alternative sources of funding if problems with infrastructure provision is delaying development of key strategic sites • the early release of safeguarded land • identifying alternative site(s) in general accordance with the distribution strategy of this plan as set out in Policies SP1 and SP2 which may be delivered through District Plans • working with other authorities under the Duty to Co-operate to address any unmet needs.
-This will include continued cross-boundary working with Stroud District Council and Wychavon District PMM0123 Part 7 Monitoring & Review 7.1 7.2 7.3 7.4 Review Housing Supply Review Mechanism To reflect the government's emphasis on flexibility, the methodology for a JCS review will be reviewed in whole or in part is based upon a trigger mechanism.
+Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original text with track changes Reason problems are emerging or that circumstances are changing in other ways, the JCS authorities will consider implementing some or all the following measures to bring forward development: working with developers and infrastructure providers to remove obstacles to the delivery of sites seeking alternative sources of funding if problems with infrastructure provision is delaying development of key strategic sites the early release of safeguarded land identifying alternative site(s) in general accordance with the distribution strategy of this plan as set out in Policies SP1 and SP2 which may be delivered through District Plans working with other authorities under the Duty to Co-operate to address any unmet needs.
+This will include continued cross-boundary working with Stroud District Council and Wychavon District Council.
+PMM0123 Part 7 Monitoring & Review 7.1 7.2 7.3 7.4 Review Housing Supply Review Mechanism To reflect the government's emphasis on flexibility, the methodology for a JCS review will be reviewed in whole or in part is based upon a trigger mechanism.
 The trigger mechanism solely for monitoring purposes is a 10% buffer applied to the Housing Requirement of each JCS Authority on an annual basis.
 This mechanism will serve as an early warning to the JCS Authorities when a housing land supply shortfall could be imminent and corrective action is required.
 Thus the mechanism would be triggered where completions in any year fell below 110% of the Trajectory.
 In the event of the strategic allocations cumulatively delivering less than 75% of their projected housing completions (considered annually), over three consecutive years (based on the trajectories set These changes reflect the discussions at the hearings around the trigger mechanisms and the Gloucestershire devolution bid.
 Includes the inspector request for an immediate review of the retail topic.

-Proposed Modification Number Paragraph in Pre-Submission JCS Pre-Submission original text with track changes Reason JCS out in the Housing Implementation Strategy), this will trigger the need for the consideration of a partial or full JCS review.
+Proposed Modification Number Paragraph in Pre-Submission JCS JCS Pre-Submission original text with track changes Reason out in the Housing Implementation Strategy), this will trigger the need for the consideration of a partial or full JCS review.
 In line with the Gloucestershire devolution bid to the Government, any full or partial review is intended to be aligned with the other Gloucestershire authorities.
 This is intended to begin within 5 years of adoption of the JCS in line with national guidance.
 "We will work together to achieve core strategies and local plans and coordination of plan reviews by 2020" (Gloucestershire Devolution Bid - September 2015) Retail Review Notwithstanding the above trigger mechanism, a single issue review of the JCS will be undertaken for the Retail and Town Centres policy (SD3) immediately after the adoption of the JCS.
-This single issue review PMM0123a Part 7 Monitoring & Review will take approximately 2 years to complete.
-Gloucester Housing Supply Review As presented in the housing trajectories below, Gloucester City has an identified shortfall against the total JCS housing requirement of 1,313 dwellings.
-Despite this shortfall, Gloucester City can maintain at least a 5.8 years supply of housing land and sufficient sites to delivering housing in the short to medium term.
-However, it is critical that the shortfall is addressed over the plan period and the JCS authorities are providing an approach to dealing within this in a strategic and plan-led way.
-To deal with the shortfall the JCS authorities will undertake an early review of Gloucester's housing supply following the adoption of the JCS.
+This single issue review will take approximately 2 years to complete.
+PMM0123a Part Monitoring & Review Codesite Housing Cappi, Herein Modification included to set out the commitment to deal with Gloucester's housing shortfall through an early review.
 It has not been possible to identify sites within the JCS now to meet all of Gloucester's housing requirements for the entire plan period.
 However, the JCS authorities are committed to continue to working, through a review of the plan, to identify and allocate sites that will deliver housing growth.
-A review of the plan will explore the further potential for sites to meet Gloucester's needs in the latter part Modification included to set out the commitment to deal with Gloucester's housing shortfall through an early review.
+A review of the plan will explore the further potential for sites to meet Gloucester's needs in the latter part of the plan period.